mauricekorf/CarefullyCausal/README.md

 ##### Estimators

-After displaying the estimand, different estimators are shown in a table with corresponding estimates, standard errors, s-values and 95% confidence intervals.
-The p-values can also be shown by setting `pvalue=TRUE`, but is hidden by default.
-The S-value is a transformation of the p-value by applying $-log_2(p-value)$.
+After the estimand, different estimators are shown in a table with corresponding estimates, standard errors, p-values, s-values and 95% confidence intervals.
+Note that the S-value is a transformation of the p-value by applying $-log_2(p-value)$.
 The S-value is continuum and ranges from 0 to infinity, where a p-value of 1 corresponds to a S-value of 0 and a p-value of 0 corresponds to a S-value approaching infinity.
 Intuitively, the S-value captures the amount of information in the data against the model and quantifies how *suprised* we can be about a specific outome.
 In other words, a very high S-value implies that we would be suprised by the findings we found, given all background assumptions and test hypotheses.
-Showing the S-value by default rather than the p-value is motivated by that in practice a lot of studies dichotomize settings based on a single cut-off value (e.g $0.05$) where below that value it is interpreted as *useful* and above it is interpreted as *not useful*.
+Showing the S-value besides the p-value is motivated by that in practice a lot of studies dichotomize settings based on a single cut-off value (e.g $0.05$) where below that value it is interpreted as *useful* and above it is interpreted as *not useful*.
 In this way the focus is generally purely on the statistical significance and tends to result in underacknowledgment of the practical significance.[^6] [^7] [^8]

-CarefullyCausal currently supports five different estimators, as shown below, where key characteristics are listed below:
+`CarefullyCausal` currently supports five different estimators, as shown below, where key characteristics of each are listed:

 - *Outcome Regression*: for outcome regression `glm` is implemented.
   When `family = "gaussian"` linear regression is by default performed